Lumi-supercomputer/LUMI-training-materials/docs/2day-next/205-Containers.md

 <figure markdown style="border: 1px solid #000">
   ![Example: Distributed learning with PyTorch, no EasyBuild-generated module - slide 1](https://462000265.lumidata.eu/2day-next/img/LUMI-2day-next-205-Containers/RunningAIExampleNoEasyBuild_1.png){ loading=lazy }
 </figure>

+In this example, we'll do most of the initialisations inside the container, but different approaches are also possible.

 We'll need to create a number of scripts before we can even run the container.
 The job script alone is not enough as there are also per-task initialisations needed that cannot be done